-- (i) We found 2341 superflares on 265 solar-type stars, and 26 superflares on 15 Sun-like stars ($T{\rm eff} = 5600 6000$ K and $P{\rm rot} = 20 40$ days) (Table 1).
-The number of superflares occurred on solar-type stars increased 527 to 2341, and that of Sun-like stars greatly increased from 3 to 26 events compared with Notsu et al. (2019). - (ii) The observed upper limit of the flare energy decreases as the rotation period (stellar age) increases in solar-type stars (Figure 3), while flare energy can be explained by the magnetic energy stored around starspots (Figure 4).
-These can be consistent with the result that the starspot coverage decrease as the rotation period increases (Figure 6).
-In the case of slowly rotating Sun-like stars ($T{\rm eff} = 5600 6000$ K, $P{\rm rot} = 20 40$ days, and age $t \sim 4.6$ Gyr), superflares with energies up to $\sim 4 \times 10^{34}$ erg can occur, while superflares up to $\sim 10^{36}$ erg can occur on young, rapidly-rotating stars ($P{\rm rot} \sim$ a few days, and $t \sim$ few hundred Myr).
-The maximum size of starspots on old slowly-rotating Sun-like stars and young rapidly-rotating stars are a few % and $\sim 10\%$ of the solar hemisphere, respectively, and these correspond to the above upper limits of superflare energies.
-We notice that the starspot area can be smaller than actual (see Section 3.3) and the more energetic flare can occur since the sample size is limited. - (iii) The frequency of superflares on young, rapidly rotating stars ($P{\text{rot}} = 1 3 \text{ days}$) is $\sim 100 \text{ times higher compared}$ with old, slowly rotating stars ($P{\text{rot}} > 20 \text{ days}$) and this indicates that as a star evolves (and its rotational period increases), the frequency of superflares decreases (Figure 13).
-In contrast, the flare frequency is roughly constant in the range of $P{\text{rot}} \lesssim 3 \text{ days}$. - (iv) The flare frequency distributions of each P{rot} show the power-law distributions ($dN/dE \propto E^{\alpha}$) (Section 3.8).
-The frequency distribution of superflares on Sun-like stars and that of solar flares are roughly on the same power-law line (Figure 14). - (v) From the analysis of Sun-like stars, superflares whose energy is $\sim 7 \times 10^{33}$ erg (\sim X700-class flares), $\sim 1 \times 10^{34}$ erg (\sim X1000-class flares), can occur once every \sim 3,000 years, \sim 6,000 years, respectively (Figure 14) on the Sun.
+area (see Section 3.3) and the more energetic flare can occur, since the sample size is limited.

+- (iii) The frequency of superflares on young, rapidly rotating stars ($P{\rm rot} = 1\text{--}3$ days) is $\sim \!
+100$ times higher compared with old, slowly rotating stars ($P{\rm rot} > 20$ days), and this indicates that as a star evolves (and its rotational period increases), the frequency of superflares decreases (Figure 13).
+In contrast, the flare frequency is roughly constant in the range of $P{\rm rot} \lesssim 3$ days. - (iv) The flare frequency distributions of each $P{\rm rot}$ show the power-law distributions ($dN/dE \propto E^{\alpha}$; Section 3.8).
+The frequency distributions of superflares on Sun-like stars and of solar flares are roughly on the same power-law line (Figure 14). - (v) From the analysis of Sun-like stars, superflares whose energy is $\sim 7 \times 10^{33}$ ($\sim X700$ -class flares) and $\sim 1 \times 10^{34}$ ($\sim X1000$ -class flares) erg can occur once every ~ 3000 and ~ 6000 yr, respectively (Figure 14), on the Sun.
 The results of starspot frequency on Sun-like stars in Notsu et al. (2019) also are consistent with the results of the superflare frequency in this study.
-These results strongly support the possibility of superflares on the Sun, and revealed the frequency of superflares on the Sun through the Sun-like stars. - (vi) The solar-type superflare stars found in this study have no confirmed exoplanets, and this indicates that hot Jupiter is not a necessary condition for superflares on solar-type stars.
+These results strongly support the possibility of superflares on the Sun and reveal the frequency of superflares on the Sun through the Sun-like stars. - (vi) The solar-type superflare stars found in this study have no confirmed exoplanets, and this indicates that a hot Jupiter is not a necessary condition for superflares on solar-type stars.

-From these results, we have shown great insights into the important question "Can our Sun have superflares?".
-In future studies, we will clarify the properties of superflare stars on Sun-like stars and get a final conclusion of this question.
-We have found 15 slowly-rotating Sun-like superflare stars in this study, but the number of Sun-like superflare stars ($T{\rm eff}$ =5600 - 6000 K, $P{\rm rot}$ ~25 days, and t ~4.6 Gyr) that have been investigated spectroscopically and confirmed to be "single" Sun-like stars, are now 0, as described in Appendix B. Future spectroscopic observations of Sun-like superflare stars are necessary to investigate whether the Sun-like stars really have superflares.
-Although all of the 15 Kepler Sun-like superflare stars listed in Table 2 are relatively faint (all are fainter than 13.5 mag in Kepler-band magnitude and most of them are fainter than 14.5 mag), it is very important to conduct spectroscopic observations of these 15 Sun-like Kepler superflare stars in order to confirm the validity of statistical results of superflares on Sun-like stars discussed in this study using Kepler data (e.g., Figure 14).
-In addition, nearby bright superflare stars that are found from TESS (Ricker et al. 2015; Tu et al. 2020; Doyle et al. 2020) and that will be found from PLATO (Rauer et al. 2014) can be also good targets for future spectroscopic studies.
+From these results, we have gained great insight into the important question of whether our Sun can have superflares.
+In future studies, we will clarify the properties of superflare stars on Sun-like stars and get a final conclusion for this question.
+We have found 15 slowly rotating Sun-like superflare stars in this study, but the number of Sun-like superflare stars ($T{\rm eff} = 5600$ - $6000\,{\rm K}$, $P{\rm rot} \sim 25$ days, and $t \sim 4.6\,{\rm Gyr}$) that have been investigated spectroscopically and confirmed to be "single" Sun-like stars is now zero, as described in Appendix B. Future spectroscopic observations of Sun-like superflare stars are necessary to investigate whether the Sun-like stars really have superflares.
+Although all of the 15 Kepler Sun-like superflare stars listed in Table 2 are relatively faint (all are fainter than 13.5 mag in Keplerband magnitude, and most of them are fainter than 14.5 mag), it is very important to conduct spectroscopic observations of these 15 Sun-like Kepler superflare stars in order to confirm the validity of the statistical results of superflares on Sun-like stars discussed in this study using Kepler data (e.g., Figure 14).

+In addition, nearby bright superflare stars that are found from TESS (Ricker et al. 2015; Tu et al. 2020; Doyle et al. 2020) and will be found from PLATO (Rauer et al. 2014) can also be good targets for future spectroscopic studies.